WAYS TO GIVE

 6. Once your fund is established you may add to the fund at any time, in any dollar amount.

-You can accomplish a range of financial and charitable goals with planned gifts.
+Donors can accomplish a range of charitable goals and financial benefits with legacy giving through Greater Poweshiek Community Foundation.

 Including a charitable bequest in your will is a simple way to make a lasting gift to your community.
-When you make this gift through Greater Poweshiek Community Foundation, we establish a special fund that benefits the community forever and becomes your personal legacy of giving.
+When you make this gift through Greater Poweshiek Community Foundation, we establish a special fund that benefits the community or your designated cause which becomes your personal legacy of giving.

 How it Works: